 I cleaned all of this up, vacuumed out the game, polished the rather nice legs that came with the game, and then moved it downstairs.
 The targets on the game were mostly there, but someone had replaced a few with other targets that didn't match the game.
 I bought new ones from Steve Young at PBR since new ones always look so much nicer.

-I met a new pinhead and nice guy named Abrie, and he was interested in watching a Stevebo shop job, so he stripped down one side of the playfield and I did the other.
+I met a new pinhead and nice guy named Abrie in early 2008, and he was interested in watching a Stevebo shop job, so I told him we should restore my Pinball Pool so he could learn about what goes in to shopping a game.
+He came over in April of 2008 and he stripped down one side of the playfield and I did the other.
 All parts from the top of the playfield were thrown in a bowl for polishing later in a Berry tumbler, and the underside screws that were removed were thrown in a magnetic bowl for later cleaning as well.
 All coil springs, smaller metal parts, screws, rollover switch wires, wireforms, pop bumper light bulb sockets, and basically any metal removed from the upper and lower playfield small enough to fit in the tumbler will be cleaned as well.
-Abrie will also help re-target one of the target banks (yikes, lots of targets on this game!), add new coil sleeves, replace the pop bumpers after cleaning, shop the flippers, magic eraser the playfield, and if I can, I'll even con him in to doing touchup work on the center rack as well.
-Abrie's a nice guy so I'll have to be careful he doesn't end up doing all the work or I'll never see him again :o)
+Abrie also helped re-target one of the target banks (yikes, lots of targets on this game!), added new coil sleeves, replace the pop bumpers after cleaning, shoped the flippers, magic erasered the playfield.
+After meeting Abrie and spending time shopping my game, we ended up doing a couple more games including one of his games (Secret Service).
+We've stayed in touch and I consider Abrie to be a good friend.

 Pinball Pool Flyer